-Section 4: Partial Enrollment Guidelines
+4. Partial Enrollment Guidelines

-North Carolina defines partial attendance (partial enrollment) as enrolled in the school for at least half of the school year in alignment with the requirement of including students in indicators of the accountability system under the ESSA.
+North Carolina defines partial attendance (i.e., partial enrollment) as enrolled in the school for at least half of the school year in alignment with the requirement of including students in indicators of the accountability system under the ESSA.

 The ESSA outlines which measures may be used in the calculation of a school's accountability model for students who are not in membership in a school for at least half of the school year.
-The law notes that, in the case of a student who has not attended the same school within a public school unit for at least half of a school year, the performance of such a student
+Partial enrollment is defined by Section 1111(c)(4)(F)(i) "In the case of a student who has not attended the same school within a public school unit for at least half of a school year, the performance of such a student"

-- 1. Must not be used in the accountability model for the following ESSA indicators for each school year, when applicable.
+- 1. must not be used in the accountability model for the following ESSA indicators for each school year, when applicable:

-- Reading EOG/English II EOC proficiency
+- Reading EOG/English II EOC proficiency,

-- Mathematics EOG/NC Math 1 and NC Math 3 EOC proficiency
+- Mathematics EOG/NC Math 1 and NC Math 3 EOC proficiency,

-- English II EOC accountability growth
+- English II EOC accountability growth,

-- NC Math 1 and NC Math 3 EOC accountability growth
+- NC Math 1 and NC Math 3 EOC accountability growth,

-- English Learner Progress
+- English Learner Progress,

-- Science EOG proficiency
+- Science EOG proficiency,

-- School quality or student success indicators
+- School quality or student success indicators,

-- o Biology EOC proficiency
+- Biology EOC proficiency,

-- o The ACT or WorkKeys
+- The ACT or WorkKeys,

-- o Reading EOG growth
+- o Reading EOG growth,

-- o Mathematics EOG growth
+- o Mathematics EOG growth,

-- o Science EOG growth
+- o Science EOG growth,

-- o Math Course Rigor
+- Math Course Rigor, and

-- 2. Shall be used for reporting on the state and public school units' report cards and other public reporting.
+- 2. shall be used for reporting on the state and public school units' report cards and other public reporting.

-4.1.
-Process for Determining Partial Enrollment
+4.1 Process for Determining Partial Enrollment

-North Carolina will use the following dates to determine partial enrollment (PE): partial enrollment yearlong (PEY), partial enrollment fall (PEF), and partial enrollment spring (PES):
+North Carolina will use the following dates to determine partial enrollment (PE): partial enrollment yearlong (PEY), partial enrollment fall (PEF), and partial enrollment spring (PES).

-- 1. Yearlong schools/courses (i.e., yearlong EOC and EOG proficiency and growth, The ACT, WorkKeys, and Math Course Rigor). - Use the first day of school and last day of school values in the student information system in combination with the Enrollment Calendar Table from the student information system to determine the date of the midpoint of the school year (PEY). - Students with an entry date in the student information system that is on or before PEY will meet the partial enrollment criteria, and these scores will be included in all accountability calculations. - 2.
-Semester courses (EOC). - Fall Semester: - O Use the Enrollment Calendar Table in the student information system to add four school days to the first day of fall (FDF) test date (FDF+4) to determine the end of semester date (cross-checked with the tenth day of spring semester (10S) date to ensure accuracy); public school unit test coordinators (TCs)
+- 1. Yearlong schools/courses (i.e., yearlong EOC and EOG proficiency and growth, The ACT, WorkKeys, and Math Course Rigor). - Use the first day of school and the last day of school values in the student information system in combination with the Enrollment Calendar Table in the student information system to determine the date of the midpoint of the school year (PEY). - Students with an entry date in the student information system that is on or before PEY will meet the partial enrollment criteria, and these scores will be included in all accountability calculations. - 2.
+Semester courses (EOC). - Fall Semester: - Use the Enrollment Calendar Table in the student information system to add four school days to the first day of fall (FDF) test date (FDF+4) to determine the end of semester date (cross-checked with the tenth day of spring semester